 7. Don’t get sick – Airplanes are notorious for spreading germs.
 Take preventative measures by taking Vitamin C and Oregano Oil 2x daily the week before you fly, and three days after arrival.
 If you do get sick, check out my article on “The perils of flying with a sinus infection“.

 8. Probiotics– Disruptions in the circadian clock can throw off the balance of the microbes in your gut, and the low air pressure triggers the gases in your gut to expand.
 All of this can spell trouble for many of us, try taking probiotics 2 weeks before, during, and after your trip.
 In addition, probiotics help improve the immune system and decrease risk of airborne illnesses that are so common with flying.

 9. Take supplements– Try 1Above that is formulated to ease the effects of jet lag and the mental and physical stress of traveling (take 1 tablet every 2-3 hrs during flight while awake).
+Melatonin is a classic to help regulate your hormones and adapt your sleep cycle upon arriving, try 3 to 6mg for the first few days.
 Vitamin B and C will help with energy once you arrive, or try a caffeine supplement such as Stacks Smart Caffeine.
 Take a cue from Erin Bunch, there really is a supplement to ease all your jet lag symptoms!